 Do you agree with our list?

 What do you think about our list of the best books to read in the bath?
-Let us know by following us on social media and leaving us a comment.
+Let us know by following us on social media (click any of the buttons below) and leaving us a comment.

 If your current bathtub isn't exactly a thriller, at Victoria Plum we've plenty of bestsellers that'll leave you feeling restful and relaxed.
 Click on the image below to browse our full range.